balena-io-modules/jellyschema/NOTES.md

 * deserialization bit should be as simple as possible, not much logic there
 * serialization should have all the computation, the typesystem should be as small as possible though

+TODOs:
+* low level code quality:
+  * make serde use consistent, right now there is a mix of attributes, `with` functions and `impl (De)serialize`
+  * visibility: remove pub access where possible
+  * lifetimes: remove unnecessary clones
+  * most of the above are marked with `todo` or `fixme` in the code
+* after adding support for basic features:do a sweep through the spec and add tests for edge cases etc
+* test edge cases - generate with fuzzer/property based tests

 Compiler phases:
 * phases (traits + eventually macros, see `Validate` trait): - effectively compilation-level state machine